Kurbssol/minecraft-local-dashboard/README.md

 then
 node server.js

-should then launch on localhost and everything should display correctly if you filled in your server info correctly
+should then launch on localhost as it ill display in the cmd

+then open dashboard.html with your internet browser and everything should display correctly if you filled in your server info correctly

 if needed enable rcon on your minecraft server config